RishiCSE128/CCIE/SDWAN/docs/onboarding.md

 	```
 	request root-cert-chain install /home/admin/ROOTCA.pem
 	```
 4. __Sign CSR__: Bring the CSR files from the Controllers to the ROOTCA Server and sign them.
 The signed certificates are the CRT files.
+Run the following script at the ROOT-CA server, change the variables as per your topology.
+The script will brinf the CSR files from the controller node, sign them and create a signed certificate as CRT file.